DIPlib/diplib/src/documentation/iterators.md

 or the generic `it.Sample<N>(index)` methods.

-There is also a `dip::GenericJointImageIterator`, which, just like `dip::GenericImageIterator`, is a non-templated version of the iterator that provides a `void` pointer to each pixel.
+There is also a `dip::GenericJointImageIterator`, which, just like `dip::GenericImageIterator`, is a version of the iterator that provides a `void` pointer to each pixel.